-"But I can organize my data without the overhead of a dedicated system!"
+"But I can organize my data myself, I do not need a dedicated system!"

 Theoretically yes, but this implies:

 - Organizing your data in multiple independent (plain) files. - Other users may have trouble to understand your organization. - Taking care of all the requirements yourself. - You drop flexibility and scalability.